 The Panhellenic Council consists of four (4) chapters three of which are members of the National Panhellenic Conference (NPC) and one associate organization.
 There are two ways by which a potential new member may join an RPI Panhellenic sorority, either through our primary formal recruitment or through the council’s informal (continuous open bidding/recruiting) process.

 The primary recruitment period for the RPI Panhellenic occurs traditionally in late January.
 Given that College Panhellenic Associations are only allowed to host one primary recruitment per year, the RPI Panhellenic does NOT host a formalized fall recruitment.
 Instead RPI hosts informal recruitment opportunities during the fall, so students interested in sorority membership following the conclusion of spring primary recruitment can do so.
 Interested individuals should be on the lookout for our council and sororities' Instagram pages for information on the continuous open recruitment/bidding process and which groups will be participating in it.

 Panhellenic Formal Recruitment Registration has now closed!
-Formal recruitment will take place February 10 – 13, 2022 and will be a hybrid experience with the first 2 days being virtual and the remaining a hybrid of both virtual and in-person events.
+Formal recruitment will take place January 20 – 22, 2023.
 Registration details/disclaimer can be found HERE.
-If you have any questions or concerns, please contact our Vice President of Recruitment (VPR), Kaitlin McConnon at firstname.lastname@example.org.
-On behalf of the entire RPI Panhellenic Council, we are so excited that you have chosen to bloom with us this spring --welcome to our community!
+Should you have any questions about RPI Panhellenic Sorority Recruitment, please contact Krista Wozniak, Vice President of Recruitment for the Panhellenic Council, at firstname.lastname@example.org or email@example.com.
+On behalf of the entire RPI Panhellenic Council, we are so excited that you have chosen to explore the possibilities this spring --welcome to our community!